 Since Florida—particularly in Miami, Cape Coral, Tampa, Jacksonville, Fort Lauderdale, and St. Petersburg—has hurricane seasons and frequent wind storms, your home is more susceptible to damage than homes elsewhere in the country.

-To make sure you are protected, and before you purchase additional or supplemental insurance, it’s wise to talk to your homeowners insurance agent to properly identify what coverage you need.
+To ensure you are protected, before purchasing additional or supplemental insurance, it’s wise to talk to your homeowners insurance agent to properly identify what coverage you need.
 While it depends on your home insurance company, you can get added coverage to your standard policy.

-Flood and sinkhole insurance and hurricane coverage are policies you can get from your homeowners insurance as a supplemental add-on and which will raise the price of your premium but give you peace of mind that your belongings will be covered.
+Flood and sinkhole insurance and hurricane coverage are policies you can get from your homeowners insurance as a supplemental add-on, which will raise the price of your premium but give you peace of mind that your belongings will be covered.
 This includes additional liability protection or added personal belongings coverage for valuables like jewelry and artwork.

 Flood insurance covers flood-related water damage to your home and all your personal belongings within.
 It is not covered in a standard policy and has to be purchased separately from your homeowners insurance as an add-on.

 Read more: Best Flood Insurance Companies

 Wind damage is covered in a standard policy.
 However, consider your risk if you live in a coastal city like Miami or Fort Lauderdale, where wind may be more hazardous and can wreak havoc on your home.
 If your standard insurance policy may not fully cover you, you may have to pay out-of-pocket.
 That’s why wind damage as a special add-on is wise to have.

 Guaranteed Replacement Cost